Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 >**Note:** To read more about **Extension Methods**, please visit this msdn article. <http://msdn.microsoft.com/en-us/library/bb383977.aspx>.

-1. Open **Visual Studio 2012** and open the **FormsLab-Ex2-Begin.sln** solution located in the **Source\Ex2-AddingAnHTMLHelper\Begin** folder of this lab.
-Alternatively, you can continue working on your existing solution from the previous exercise.
+1. Open the **Begin** solution located at **Source/Ex2-AddingAnHTMLHelper/Begin/** folder.
+Otherwise, you might continue using the **End** solution obtained by completing the previous exercise.

 	1. If you opened the provided **Begin** solution, you will need to download some missing NuGet packages before continue.
-To do this, in the Solution Explorer, right-click the **MvcMusicStore** project **Manage NuGet Packages**.
+To do this, click the **Project** menu and select **Manage NuGet Packages**.

 	1. In the **Manage NuGet Packages** dialog, click **Restore** in order to download missing packages.

 	1. Finally, build the solution by clicking **Build** | **Build Solution**.

+	>**Note:** One of the advantages of using NuGet is that you don't have to ship all the libraries in your project, reducing the project size.
+With NuGet Power Tools, by specifying the package versions in the Packages.config file, you will be able to download all the required libraries the first time you run the project.
+This is why you will have to run these steps after you open an existing solution from this lab.

 1. Open StoreManager's Index View.
 To do this, in the Solution Explorer expand the **Views** folder, then the **StoreManager** and open the **Index.cshtml** file.